survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 },
 ```

 It's possible WDS [will support the functionality](https://github.com/webpack/webpack/issues/3153) itself in the future.
-If you want to make it reload itself on change, you should implement a workaround for now.
+If you want to make it reload itself on change, you should implement this workaround for now.

 {pagebreak}